JPBrabant/learning-git/Cheat sheet.md

 `git mv`

 `git commit`
 Git creates a new commit and moves the branch that HEAD points to, up to it.
+In detached mode, HEAD is moved to point directly to the new commit.
 - `-m` or `--message` : Include the message (if omited, the editor will open)
 - `-a` or `--all` : Include all change (skip staging), modified or deleted but not new files
 - `--ammend` : Modify the last commit